-Post 36: Should I Place Dad in a Nursing Home? - Six Practical Steps to Making a Difficult Decision
+Post 36: A Nursing Home for Dad? - Six Practical Steps to Making a Difficult Decision

 "She didn't use the Life Alert button when she fell!
 What am I going to do if this happens again?
 I've used up all my days staying with her after the first hospitalization."